A stack-less Rust coroutine library under 100 LoC

 here is not compatible with other run-times such as

-.
+async-std.
 And in fact, the implementation

-violates the interface intended for the Future
+violates the interface intended for the Future's poll function by assuming

-will always be Ready
+that the Future will always be Ready after it was Pending.

 Combined uses of several run-times in a single program is possible but requires extra care (see Reddit discussion).